ecmwf-projects/cacholote/README.md

 assert sleep(10) == 10

-# Change settings using a context manager
+# Change settings using a context manager:
 with cacholote.config.set(directory="new/path/to/cache/dir"):
     sleep(10)